As an Amazon FBA seller, it’s important to know what’s going on within the industry and to keep on top of new product trends and sales techniques.

 The beauty of Facebook groups is that they can be accessed quickly and easily wherever you are and, groups like these have thousands of regular users meaning that questions can be asked and answered within a short amount of time.

 If you find that there’s no Facebook page dedicated to your particular interest or issue, you can always start your own and invite like-minded sellers to join.

-Usually offered in bite-sized, short videos which users can watch and save in order to compile their own online library.
+Usually offered in bite-sized, short videos that users can watch and save in order to compile their own online library.
 Sellers can also join up in order to interact with other sellers and the creator of the webinar in order to gain help on questions and issues.

-For those old-schoolers who prefer to real life interaction with other Amazon FBA Sellers, the Meet Up is a great way to get together with like minded people in your area within a social environment.
+For those old-schoolers who prefer to real-life interaction with other Amazon FBA Sellers, the Meet Up is a great way to get together with like-minded people in your area within a social environment.

 Events range from casual get-togethers to more structured topic-specific workshops and can help Amazon sellers to build up a network of contacts within the industry.

 Whilst not specifically targeted at Amazon Sellers, it’s worth taking a look at other business-related question and answer forums for tips and advice on how to make your business work harder.

-Quora is a global Q&A forum which tackles every topic under the sun – and then some.
+Quora is a global Q&A forum that tackles every topic under the sun – and then some.
 It may take a little browsing before you find the topic relevant to you but, the huge number of responses to most questions makes the work worthwhile.

 13. Yahoo Answers